lets00/ceph-environment-automator/README.md

 TO DO

-# Notes

-## OSDs and Journals

-This playbooks does not implement idempotence to create OSDs and Journals images (because it uses the shell module).
-Every time you run this playbook it will **OVERRIDE** the OSDs and Journals images.
-So, **BE CAREFUL!**

 ## Improvements

 When I wrote this role/playbook, I needed some modules that are not implemented on Ansible yet.
 To use the functions I needed, I used the shell module to execute some commands.